How To Stop Loan Shark & Licensed Money Lender Harassment

 While Singapore is a generally safe city and the crime rate is low, that doesn’t mean you should let your guard down.
-Illegal money lending by loan sharks persists despite the introduction of the Moneylenders Act Singapore in 2008.
-To this day, Singapore loan shark harassment cases regularly make the news.
-Here’s what you need to know to steer clear of loan shark harassment.
+Illegal money lenders like loan sharks do exist despite the introduction of the Moneylenders Act Singapore in 2008.
+To this day, loan shark harassment cases in Singapore regularly make the news.

 What are loan sharks?